Jeff9497/Random-number-geneator/README.md

 ## Installation

 1. Ensure you have Python installed.
-You can download it from [python.org](https://www.python.org/downloads/).

 2. Clone this repository to your local machine: